Samsung/tizen-docs/docs/application/dotnet/guides/nui/tableview.md

 # TableView

 The `TableView` class is a layout container for aligning child actors in a grid like layout.
-`TableView` constraints the x and y position and width and height of the child actors.
+`TableView` constraints the x and y position, width, and height of the child actors.
 The Z position and depth are left intact so that the 3D model actors can also be laid out in a grid without loosing their depth scaling.

 In this tutorial, the following subjects are covered: